U.S. Alerts

 Friday

-Friday: Partly sunny, with a high near 88.
+Friday: Mostly sunny, with a high near 88.
+Light south wind increasing to 5 to 9 mph in the morning.

 Friday